LBCrion/sfwbar/doc/sfwbar-mpd.rst

 Send a command to the MPD server.
 You can send any command supported by an MPD protocol.
-Output of some MPD commands is processed by the module and made available to the configuation layer.
+Output of some MPD commands is processed by the module and made available to the configuration layer.
 (Please note that while you can send command lists, the output of a command list will not be processed).
 The output of the following commands is processed: